Record

 Access StatusOpen

-Thomas Howell was a CMS missionary of Indian and European descent, from Bahawalpur, Punjab, India [now Pakistan].
-He was sent to be educated at the Mission School, Multan in 1866 and studied at the Divinity College, Lahore in 1872 before being appointed CMS catechist in 1875 (honorary until 1877).
+Thomas Howell was a CMS missionary of Indian and European descent, from Bahawalpur, India [now Pakistan].
+He attended the mission school at Multan in 1866 and studied at the Divinity College, Lahore in 1872 before being appointed CMS catechist in 1875 (honorary until 1877).
 He was ordained deacon 28 May 1882 and priest 18 December 1892.
-Originally based at Pind Dadan Khan as an evangelist and later as pastor, in early 1892 he began work at Clarkabad and went on to become missionary in charge of Montgomerywala mission station from July 1900-c 1904.
-In 1905, he was appointed pastor of Holy Trinity Church, Lahore a post he held for 10 years until his death at Amritsar 22 November 1914.
+Originally based at Pind Dadan Khan as an evangelist and later as pastor, in early 1892 he began work at Clarkabad and went on to become missionary in charge of 'Montgomerywala' mission station from July 1900-c 1904.
+In 1905, he was appointed pastor of Holy Trinity Church, Lahore a post he held for 10 years until his death at Amritsar, 22 November 1914.
 A tribute by Rev Dr Weitbrecht published in the 'Punjab Mission News' of February 1914, notes: 'Few Indian clergy have gained more general esteem and affection from all races, and none have deserved them more.'

 Sources: 'Register of missionaries (clerical, lay & female) and native clergy from 1804 to 1904', CMS, 1905 (annotated copy); CMS printed Annual Reports; the records; CMS Gazette, June 1915.

 Custodial HistoryThe records were offered to the General Synod Archives of the Anglican Church of Canada by a public library in Canada.
-No information is available regarding how the records came to be in Canada.
+There is no information about how the records came to be in Canada.

 AcquisitionPresented October 2015.